-Instruct your conveyancer before you make your offer
+Instruct your conveyancer before making your offer

 Having a solicitor ready will help your offer stand out to any seller who wants an efficient transaction.